 In Friday’s post, “3 Reasons Why You Should Take The Night Off,” I mentioned the importance of going to bed early.
 Rather than binging an entire season of Mozart in the Jungle, try turning off the television after 2-3 episodes and hitting the hay.
-Getting enough sleep is a key strategy to increasing your productivity in the days ahead, so set yourself up for success and embrace those 7-8 hours.

 For many of us, however, the problem might not be physically going to bed.
 Rather, the challenge is falling asleep.
 Our minds race from the day’s events, and worry about what tomorrow will bring.

 Does this sound familiar?
 Have you ever found yourself counting sheep far too late into the night?

 Me too.
 It’s tough!
 But the good news is, it doesn’t have to be this way.
 You don’t have to simply accept a mere 4-5 hours of sleep per night.